 A mako shark was recently caught off the coast of Australia with a protruding marlin bill from being impaled.

-Jason Moyce was out on a commercial fishing trip, when his vessel landed and culled a large mako shark off the coast of Bermagui, Australia.
-Shortly after the crew boated the shark and were preparing it for market, they discovered an oddity protruding through the skin of the specimen.
+Shortly after the crew boated the shark and prepared it for market, they discovered an oddity protruding through the skin of the specimen.

 All images courtesy of Narooma News Online